 - Change the password to the email account you use for your Dropbox account.

-- Unlink any old, duplicate, or unknown devices on your security page.
+- Remotely sign out of any old, duplicate, or unknown devices on your security page.

 Also, consider setting up two-step verification, which adds an extra layer of security to your account even if your password is somehow compromised.